Register to Participate

 |•M3 Challenge Sixth Place (First Honorable Mention Team Prize)||$2,500|

 All students who submit a viable solution paper receive certificates of participation, which are mailed to their teacher-coach.
 Coaches also received certificates.
-The certificates display the information provided at the time of registration, or revised by the deadline, and are mailed to the teacher-coach.
-Teams may login to the M3 website to make changes to their registration information prior to Challenge weekend.Schools whose teams receive semi-finalist or honorable mention prizes are each awarded a plaque.
+The certificates display the information provided at the time of registration, or revised by the deadline.
+Teams may login to the M3 website to make changes to their registration information prior to Challenge weekend (or even email changes during or immediately after Challenge weekend if extreme circumstances occur).Schools whose teams receive semi-finalist or honorable mention prizes are each awarded a plaque.
 The top six teams' schools are awarded trophies.

 Winners of Moody's Mega Math Challenge will be invited by SIAM to submit applications for summer internships at Moody's Corporation.
 M3 Challenge winners currently enrolled as college students and for whom SIAM has a valid email address are eligible.
 Several 10-week internship opportunities in New York City, San Francisco and Pennsylvania are offered.
 Information on the summer internship program will be emailed to eligible students during the spring semester.